jiko/stopabadcure/_posts/2013-10-15-latest-letters-to-the-editor.md

 Here are recent **Kansas City Star** letters to the editor opposing Jackson County Question 1.

 **Nov.
+3**

+On tuesday, privately funded groups will ask taxpayers for one of the largest sales tax increases in jackson county's history to fund private medical research with a success rate of less than 5 percent at best.

+church-funded food and clothing pantries can't meet current demand.
+Thousands of families are homeless or living with relatives.
+Funding for Head Start programs is being but, forcing single mothers back on welfare because good-paying jobs have been shipped overseas for cheap wages.

+Grandparents are raising grandchildren.
+And if it weren't for subsidized school-lunch programs, children would go malnourished, seriously damaging their mental and physical development.

+It's quite apparent our great civic leaders have lost touch that =haadt

+**Nov.
 1**

 A half-cent sales tax in Jackson County to fund medical research is supposed to bring in jobs and business.